nshew13/givers-and-gamers/tech-notes.md

     (see https://stackoverflow.com/a/69041080/356016 and https://vitejs.dev/guide/env-and-mode.html)
 * Replace `spacetime` with something better documented.
 * Add progress bar to home page.
+* convert config file to TOML when there's a good parser

 # Tools Used